rcazzara/seldovia/_people/Christie_Dorothy_Lane_Hecks.md

 cemetery_plot: 311
 source_file: Cemetery Directory
 ---
-**Dorothy Lane HECKS Christie, "Sunny",** was born September 28, 1916 in Washington.
+**DOROTHY LANE *HECKS* CHRISTIE, "Sunny",** was born September 28, 1916 in Washington.
 She died August 5, 1998 and is buried in the Seldovia City Cemetery in Plot #311.